 LinkedIn is a big place for you to engage or connect with hiring executives and show them your skills and experience.
 However, if you want to land a job in the remote industry, you need to have a profile that’s going to get you noticed.
 Add information about your volunteer activities, your capacity to work from home and your interest.

 Many recruiters or employers use LinkedIn daily to find chances for a variety of roles.

-Your headline is the main thing hiring managers and recruiters will see when they look at your LinkedIn profile, so endeavour to prepare an exciting one that catches their attention.
+Your headline is the main thing hiring managers and recruiters will see when they look at your LinkedIn profile, so endeavor to prepare an exciting one that catches their attention.
 Don’t just write your name and job title, make use of the headline as an alternative to summarize who you are, what makes you unique, and why you should be given the remote position.

 Ready to start your first remote job with Borderless?

-Constantly remember always to develop yourself and build your skills so that you can present yourself at your best.
-Tailor your resume, sell your skills, make a profile on one of the hiring platforms and organize your time and working space.
+Constantly remember to develop yourself and build your skills so that you can present yourself at your best.
+Tailor your resume, sell your skills, make a profile on one of the hiring platforms, and organize your time and working space.
 You can survive any challenges you might encounter in the remote job industry with time.